 Representation of processed sequences

-Processed sequences (removal of precursor peptide, active chain, etc.) SHOULD be represented with annotations in the sequence description line.
-In cases where reading software cannot interpret this annotation, or in cases where the complexity of interpretation of additional annotation (such as active forms specific PTMs), processed sequences MAY be represented in separate sequence entries; in this case, the DbUniqueId MUST be different for each of these sequence entries.
+Processed sequences (removal of precursor peptide, active chain, etc.) SHOULD be represented with annotations in the sequence description line using the \Processed keyword.
+In cases where reading software cannot interpret this annotation, or in cases where the complexity of interpretation of additional annotations (such as active forms of specific PTMs), processed sequences MAY be represented in separate sequence entries; in this case, the DbUniqueId MUST be different for each of these sequence entries.

 File extension